ernie55ernie/ernie55ernie.github.io/about.md

 permalink: /about/
 ---

 Seize the vulnerable time and code at once!
+The following is a piece of [Java](http://en.wikipedia.org/wiki/Java_%28programming_language%29) code

 {% highlight java %}
 	public class HelloWorld{